hermensbas/cmangos-issues-wiki/Detailed-installation-guide-for-Microsoft-Windows.md

     ```
 ### Ingame commands

-- There are many useful ingame commands.
-When ingame, open the chat prompt by pressing **Enter**, write `.help` and confirm by pressing **Enter** again.
+- There are many useful in-game commands.
+When in-game, open the chat prompt by pressing **Enter**, write `.help` and confirm by pressing **Enter** again.
 This will show a list of commands available to your account in the chat window.
-Many commands show further ingame documentation when called without arguments (e.g. `.modify`).
+Many commands show further in-game documentation when called without arguments (e.g. `.modify`).
 - CMaNGOS has no dedicated documentation of these commands, if you want a list look through the source files, the database, or search the web for something like "mangos gm commands" (most commands are the same across open source servers).

 ### Shutdown